josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 If you have the luxury, save money for your search.
 If you don't (if you just found yourself laid off, for example), start cutting expenses now.
 You don't know how long this might take.

 In any case: steel yourself.
 It's likely to take at least 6–8 weeks to find a job in the current market in the best-case scenario.
 It'll most likely be longer, and quite possibly, much longer.
 I say that not to scare you, but to prepare you for the current reality of things.
 Settle in, and find sustainable pace; this will be a marathon, not a sprint.
+It's probably wise to extend your runway as far as it can go.

 ### Get out there and network